Prometheus850/CTracker/README.md

 # CTracker
-Music Tracker in C Language
+Music Tracker in C Language (IN TTY ONLY)